seanMj/FileTypeOrganization/README.md

      Where To Look is where you want the program to find the files for searching through.

-     Where To Look is where the program will save the organized file data.
+     Where To Save is where the program will save the organized file data.

 not really done the way I like to write code, but the reality is, I did it on a whim and It was before starsaver, but it was unwieldy in how I wrote it and adding to this wouldn't be that good of an idea.